barionleg/cesium.wiki.gs/CZML-in-Cesium.md

 **NOTE: This page is still a work in progress**

 _This page describes implementation of the CZML standard in Cesium.
-While not strictly required, it may help to check out the [CZML Language Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Cesium-Language-%28CZML%29-Guide) and [Cesium Architecture](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture) overview before proceeding._
+While not strictly required, it may help to check out the [[CZML-Guide]] and [Cesium Architecture](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture) overview before proceeding._

 CZML support in Cesium can be broken down into two distinct pieces; processing and visualization.